artgomad/wheelchair-design-platform/README.md

 *A connected wheelchair to enable wheelchair users to exercise through a yoga guided session*.

-## Project description
+## Current situation

-Sitting in a wheelchair during long periods of time might increase problems of posture, blood circulation and stiffness in the users’ body.
+Sitting in a wheelchair during long periods might increase problems of posture, blood circulation, and stiffness in the users’ body.
 There are so many reasons why yoga can be considered as a therapy for this kind of users, not to mention that it brings together mind and body, increasing well being in general.
-Posture is improved through different exercises which can also be considered as healing to joints and muscles avoiding stiffness and increasing blood circulation.
-Furthermore, it must be noted that this practice links exercises with respiration, which will not just increase flexibility but also lung capacity.
+With this concept, posture is improved through different exercises which can also be considered as healing to joints and muscles avoiding stiffness and increasing blood circulation for wheelchair users.
+Furthermore, it must be noted that this practice link exercises with respiration, which will not just increase flexibility but also lung capacity.

+## Concept description

+This connected wheelchair guides the user through different yoga postures using nine FSR distributed along the seat and backrest; they sense the position of the user, this data is collected making possible a recognition of the different postures the user performs.
+This way the user will be provided by feedback depending on the prediction made by machine learning.
 ---

 ## What code is running where and for what purpose